Zongsoft/Zongsoft.Data/README.md

 <a name="usage-query-6"></a>
 #### Navigation properties

-The navigation(compolex) property is explicitly specified by the `schema` argument, which supports one-to-one(zero), one-to-many navigation relationships, and supports nesting at any level.
+The navigation(complex) property is explicitly specified by the `schema` argument, which supports one-to-one(zero), one-to-many navigation relationships, and supports nesting at any level.
 See the syntax description of the **Schema** for more details.

 <a name="usage-query-7"></a>
 ##### One-to-One